edgedb/easy-edgedb/chapter19/index.md

 };
 ```

 With this nice structure set up, we can do things like select a `Region` and see the cities inside it, plus the country it belongs to.
-To get `Country` from `Region` we need to use a computed backlink:
+And to get `Country` from `Region` we can just use a computed backlink:

 ```edgeql
 select Region {